dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Diet Planning
 =============

-This example solves a simple linear-programming type of problem, optimizing a diet with requirements that can be expressed with a linear objective and constraints, to demonstrate using a `Leap <https://cloud.dwavesys.com/leap/>`_ hybrid :term:`CQM` solver on a constrained problem with real-valued variables.
+This example demonstrates the use of a `Leap <https://cloud.dwavesys.com/leap/>`_ hybrid :ref:`cqm_sdk` solver on a simple linear-programming type of optimization problem, which can be expressed as a linear objective and constraints with real-valued variables.
+Other examples include quadratic objectives and constraints, which better make use of the strengths of D-Wave's solvers.

-The goal of this problem is to optimize the enjoyment of a diet's foods while consuming sufficient quantities of macro-nutrients but not excessive calories.
+The goal of this problem is to optimize the enjoyment of a diet's foods while keeping to the dieter's budget and daily requirements on macro-nutrients.

 Example Requirements
 ====================